How to Develop Situational Awareness

 Establishing baselines happens through the art of questioning.
 This requires curiosity with emotional distance.
 If you have ever worked with a medical doctor, therapist or other healthcare provider, you’ve probably noticed they give off a “detached vibe”.

-Do so allows them to assess the situation through a clinical lens, which is similar to how you might go about establishing a baseline.
+Doing so allows them to assess the situation through a clinical lens, which is similar to how you might go about establishing a baseline.

 Questions to Establish a Baseline:

 - What am I aware of in this environment?

 - What behaviors seem “normal” that I’m observing?